- Garden / Landscaping / Patio — 253

 Most kitchen dealers today use some form of CAD software to produce kitchen renderings while a smaller number still illustrate by hand.
 Whichever method is used you should look for larger sheet sizes for your kitchen plans.
 Too many designers provide plans on 8 ½” x 11” sheets.
 This causes each illustration to be scaled down to fit the page size.

 Depending on the size of the job floor plans and/or elevations can become too small to clearly show all the needed detail.
 It is ideal for your kitchen drawings to be formatted at no less than ½” scale.
-Anything smaller can be too confining to clearly display all the necessary details.
+Anything smaller can be too confining to display all the necessary details.

 Most Recent Articles